jfo/blog/source/posts/how-i-went-to-rc.md

 I had been doing research about other bootcamps and programs this whole time.
 Most of them were pay up front, which made them impossible for me to attend.
-But one of them wasn't, because one of them was the Recurse Center, and the Recurse Center is free, completely and no strings attached _free_ to attend.
+But one of them wasn't, because one of them was the Recurse Center, and the Recurse Center is free, completely and no strings attached, to attend.

 I don't remember how I found them first.
 There aren't _that_ many things online.
 I do remember finding this [video](https://www.youtube.com/watch?v=Jds52EW1yzM)